Arcade47/CannonHillOnline/README.md

 # CannonHillOnline
-Attempt at recreation of one of my favorite arcade games with added multiplayer functionality.
+Attempt at recreation of one of my favorite arcade games (by Dirk Plate, www.dplate.de ) with added multiplayer functionality.
+For source code, see the creator's website.